Timwi/KtaneSouvenir/translations.md

 ## Mssngv Wls

 In line with the theming of the module, this question is formatted like the “missing vowels” round of the game show *Only Connect*: all vowels and spaces are removed from the question text, then some spaces are randomly inserted back in.
-Spaces are added such that words are between 2 and 6 letters long.
+Spaces are added such that “words” are between 2 and 6 letters long.

-If your language can’t perform an equivalent to removing vowels:
-1. Translate the question and module name normally.
-Do not include `\uE001` nor `\uE002` in the module name.
-2. In `TranslatableStrings`, set `["AEIOU"] = ""`.

-Otherwise:
-1. Translate the question normally.
-2. Add `\uE001` to the start of the translated module name, and add `\uE002` to the end.
-3. In `TranslatableStrings`, translate `["AEIOU"]` with a string containing every vowel to be removed from the question text (e.g. `"AEIOUÄÖÜ"` for German).

-## Navy Button, The

-- The `{0}` in `"the Navy Button that had a {0} on it"` becomes a Greek letter (which could be upper- or lower-case).
-- The separate `"the Navy Button that had an {0} on it"` exists only because English needs it when a Greek letter name starts with a vowel (e.g. epsilon, omega).
-In most languages you will just translate both phrases identically.
-However, if your language requires such a distinction, and it’s different from that in English, please let me know.

-## RPS Judging

-- `"None of these"` and `"All of these"` are answers.
-- `"won"` and `"lost"` are only used in the discriminating phrase.
-- `"win"` and `"lose"` are only used in the main body of the question.
+For this purpose, a translatable string is provided in which you can specify the vowels of your language.

+If this is not applicable in your language, feel free to translate `["AEIOU"]` as `""` (i.e. empty string).
+However, if you have a cool idea on doing something kinda similar, but don’t know how to implement it, please talk to Timwi and we’ll work something out!

 ## Variety

-The discriminator `"the Variety that has one"` might need to agree grammatically with the component in question (e.g. gender).
+The discriminator “the Variety that has one” might need to agree grammatically with the component in question (e.g. gender), so there are separate strings provided for each component that “one” might refer to.
+The part after the “\uE003” shows the component for your information is not actually part of the string.
+Do not include “\uE003” or the component name in your translation.
-* If this is the case, translate *that* string as `""` and use the provided variants with the component in parentheses. *Do not* include the component in parentheses in your translation.
-* If this is not the case, translate all the variants with parentheses as `""`.

 ## White Arrows

-This module has a few `TranslatableStrings`.

 - `"{0} {1}"` is used to construct answers, e.g. `Red Up`.
-- The colors and directions get inserted into the above format string.
+- The colors and directions get inserted into the above.